Skip to main content

 “I will keep an eye on her.”
 Gulabi Bai shook her head.

-The Maharani dismissed the maids and sat on her bed, lost in thoughts.
-She saw in Rajkumari Priyambada not only a royal, with a fit of rage but a strong and determined woman.
+The Maharani dismissed the maids and sat on her bed, lost in thought.
+She saw in Rajkumari Priyambada not only a royal, with a fit of rage, but a strong and determined woman.
 Having faced what she had at thirteen was unimaginable to Maharani Trinayani Devi.
 She was not naive.
-The way the Rajkumari rebelled or was adamant, made her feel intimidated even though she would never accept it.
+The way the Rajkumari rebelled or was adamant made her feel intimidated, even though she would never accept it.
 Her thoughts wandered.
 It was different, capturing a smaller state and adding some royal ladies as the king’s concubines.
 Suryapali had done that in the past.
 It was another game when her son had to autonomously rule the enemy state to prove his worth.
-Maharani Trinayani Devi with her years of experience was anything but a fool.
-She was aware of how ruling Neelambargarh won’t be easy.
-Yuvaraja Ishaan Dev would be scrutinised at every step by them as well as Suryapali.
+Maharani Trinayani Devi, with her years of experience, was anything but a fool.
+She was aware that ruling Neelambargarh wouldn’t be easy.
+Yuvaraja Ishaan Dev would be scrutinised at every step by them, as well as Suryapali.
 One wrong move on his part could cause him to lose his position as heir apparent to Rajputra Ravi Varman.
 She had waited all her life to see her son on the throne.
 Would mistreating the Neelambargarhi princess help his cause?
-A king was after all nothing without his people.
+A king was, after all, nothing without his people.

 Comments